Book your Thassos Accommodation HERE ! Directly with the owner.

 Are you planning to take the ferry to Thassos?
 Here is a guide by a local on all you need to know about Thassos ferries!

 If you haven’t been here, know that ferries are the only way to reach Thassos, a stunning emerald gem nestled in the north Aegean Sea.
-With its verdant forests, pristine beaches, charming mountain villages, and rich historical sites, Thassos offers everything you could desire for a memorable vacation.
+With its lush forests, pristine beaches, charming mountain villages, and rich historical sites, Thassos offers everything you could desire for a memorable vacation.

 So, the best way to reach this paradise is by taking a ferry to Thassos from Keramoti, or Kavala.